Haim Levy

 Haim Levy (חיים לוי; born 1961) is an Israeli football manager and former player who manages Hapoel Ashdod.

 Playing career

 Levy started his career in the Hapoel Netanya.
 In the 1991–92 season he played for Hapoel Haifa and achieved promotion to the first division.
 In the 1992–93 season Levy played For Maccabi Ironi Ashdod and was promoted to the first division.

 Managerial career

 After retiring as a player, Levy became a manager.
 He managed Bnei Sakhnin in the First League in 2010.

 He went on to manage clubs in the second division and in Liga Alef.

-On 1 December 2016, Levy has been appointed coach of Maccabi Kiryat Gat of Liga Alef South.
+On 1 December 2016, Levy was appointed coach of Maccabi Kiryat Gat of Liga Alef South.